 Radiopharmacy is the preparation of products which use small amounts of radioactivity.
 These products are then injected into patients who require a scan.
 This is carried out in Nuclear Medicine.
 There are various different products which target specific areas of the body.

 These products are aseptically prepared in a special clean room known as the Technetium Suite located in Nuclear Medicine.

-Non-sterile manufacturing produces both one off extemporaneous and batch products.
-Extemporaneous products are made to an Extemporaneous Dispensing Specification (EDS) and are made for a named patient only.
+Non-sterile manufacturing produces batch products.
 Batch products are made to a Manufacturing Specification (MS) and can be used as stock or supplied to individual patients.
-Both types of products are manufactured in accordance with the Medicine and Healthcare products Regulatory Agency (MHRA) Specials License and therefore can be used within the trust and sold to outside GP surgeries and Pharmacies both in and outside Norfolk.
+These products are manufactured in accordance with the Medicine and Healthcare products Regulatory Agency (MHRA) Specials License and therefore can be used within the trust and sold to outside GP surgeries and Pharmacies both in and outside Norfolk.